davidcalhoun/davidbcalhoun.com/src/content/posts/2011-01-16-implementing-iphone-slider-unlock-with-input-type-range.md

 author: David
 layout: post
 aliases:
   - /2011/implementing-iphone-slider-unlock-with-input-type-range/
 tags:
   - css
   - iphone
   - demo
   - webdev
 ---

+## ⚠️ Warning: this is an old article and may include information that's out of date. ⚠️

 (check out the live [demo][1])